maltti22/Udacity-Data-engineering-nanodegree/4 Project : Data Lake/README.md

 # How to run

-*To run this project in local mode*, create a file `dl.cfg` in the root of this project with the following data:
+*To run this project in local mode*, create a file `dl.cfg`  with the following data:

 ```
 KEY=YOUR_AWS_ACCESS_KEY